Research

 A future quantum computer will be able to solve certain complex problems such as the factorization of large numbers much faster than a regular computer.
 This leaves many current cryptographic schemes insecure.
 Specifically, the RSA algorithm which is used in today's everyday internet-communication will be rendered unsafe.

 Fortunately, quantum mechanics provides a solution to this problem as well: Quantum Cryptography.
-An encrypted communication even sent over an classical channel can be proven to be absolutely safe if a random cryptographic key is used by both parties.
+An encrypted communication even sent over a classical channel can be proven to be absolutely safe if a random cryptographic key is used by both parties.
 This is true once the key is as long as the message and it is only used once (one-time-pad).
 The task at hand is to devise a means of distributing random keys in a secure manner over a quantum channel.
 Thus, quantum cryptography really means quantum key distribution (QKD).
 Many protocols exist that enable such a QKD.
 An example is the BB84 protocol.

 The problem is that powerful sources of entangled photons or single photon sources are needed to produce single photons on demand.
 An understanding of the setup/implementation of a specific QKD-protocol is also necessary to avoid employing loopholes when transferring a theoretical model to an actual QKD-setup.
 Furthermore, every experiment induces a portion of errors for each measurement.
 Fortunately, these errors can be dealt with by introducing the so called post-processing which enables to generate the required secret key from the measurement data.